I have been testing and comparing a few charting libraries lately to use for a new page featuring charts on this website.

 Making it responsive

 If you switch your browser to mobile mode, you will notice that our chart is already responsive.
-This is because Chart.js will adapt the height of the chart depending on the width since the maintainAspectRatio option is set to true by default.
-The problem is that the smaller the width gets, the harder it is to read our graph because of the small height.
+This is because Chart.js will adapt the height of the chart depending on the width since the maintainAspectRatio

-• The second step is to set a height to the canvas’ container.
+.
+We will then have a chart with an even smaller height because it will be rendered using the minimum height needed. - The second step is to set a height to the canvas’ container.
 The chart will then be rendered using all the space given to him by his container.

-Let’s specify a fixed height for our container inside our App.css file.
+Let’s specify a fixed height for our container inside our App.css

 .canvas-container {